 However, the main emphasis of this website is firmly to discuss electric/battery tow cars/trucks.

 While an electric car, in principle, can be an excellent tow car, and ultimately they will be the best tow cars ever produced, we are still in a transitional phase with the most important component of an electric car, the battery.

 Furthermore, the charging infrastructure in terms of charging locations and the rate of charge is also still yet to reach its full potential.

 These two aspects of electric tow car capabilities are very important for the following reason:

 When towing, you should expect an electric cars range to be roughly 50% of its typical range when not towing

-Currently, there is quite a limited range of electric cars which are rated to tow, though that is set to increase considerably over the coming years.
+Currently, there is quite a limited range of electric cars that are rated to tow, though that is set to increase considerably over the coming years.

 Furthermore, battery and charging technology is also developing rapidly, which will reduce the challenges of towing with an electric car.